MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> He who permits himself to tell a lie once, finds it much easier to do it the second time.
+> I want the fishing rod, not the fish.
-> -- Thomas Jefferson
+> -- Yanni